mhewedy/rmq-msg-parser/README.md

 pip install --upgrade --force-reinstall git+https://github.com/mhewedy/rmq-msg-parser
 ```
 ### Install in non-pip envirnoment:
+If your environment doesn't have pip, or you cannot install it, then follow the following steps:

 1. create two directories, one for code and other for data
     ```shell
     mkdir data rmqparser